 A passionate and active educator, Ray has taught and created programming for the Toronto District School Board, the Halton School Board, the Stratford Festival, the Shaw Festival, Harbour Dance, Metro Movement, Musical Stage Company’s One Song Glory, Randolph Academy for the Performing Arts, Sheridan College, The University of Winnipeg, and Rainbow Stage’s Music Theatre Conservatory.
 In 2010 he took over Artistic Directorship of showcasing at George Brown College’s Dance Programme, where from 2002-2012 he was a senior faculty member.
 In 2012, Ray was instrumental in the creation of The Rainbow Stage Music Theatre Conservatory, which provides paid training and free professional development to artists at every stage of their career

-Ray’s work as a director and choreographer has allowed him to stage pieces for two European/World tours with CORPUS Dance Projects, at Sheridan College (Chicago, Damn Yankees), Toronto’s Bluma Appel Theatre (The Death of Enkidu), Winnipeg’s Rainbow Stage (Cats, Buddy, The Producers, Sister Act, Shrek, Little Shop of Horrors), Drayton Entertainment’s Huron Country Playhouse & Drayton Festival Theatre (Guys & Dolls, Sweet Charity), The Stratford Festival’s Festival Theatre (A Grand Night For Stratford), and at the Shaw Festival’s Royal George Theatre & Festival Theatre (Come Back Little Sheba, Ragtime).
+Ray’s work as a director and choreographer has allowed him to stage pieces for two European/World tours with CORPUS Dance Projects, at Sheridan College (Chicago, Damn Yankees), Toronto’s Bluma Appel Theatre (The Death of Enkidu), Winnipeg’s Rainbow Stage (Cats, Buddy, The Producers, Sister Act, Shrek, Little Shop of Horrors), Drayton Entertainment’s Huron County Playhouse & Drayton Festival Theatre (Guys & Dolls, Sweet Charity), Neptune Theatre (Mamma Mia, Five Guys Named Moe), The Stratford Festival’s Festival Theatre (A Grand Night For Stratford), and at the Shaw Festival’s Royal George Theatre & Festival Theatre (Come Back Little Sheba, Ragtime).